Ghrafkly/Personal-Vault/Uni/Web Application Development/2. Assessments/Stage 1 - Proposal and prototype design.md

 		- View organiser applications
 		- View list of organisers

+# Mock-up prototype design:
+*Include unambiguous mock-up prototype design of three or more business requirements.*

 High-level block diagram: Include a high-level block/functional diagram of your web application outlining the functionalities (three or more levels) of your web application.
 Use case diagram: Include a use case diagram of your web application with two roles and three or more business requirements.
 Validations: Explain how you will validate the success and failure of three or more business requirements.
-Mockup prototype design:** Include unambiguous mock-up prototype design of three or more business requirements.